steggema/cmgtools-lite/H2TauTau/README.md

 to be written

 ## Creation of MINIAOD_CL

+**For now, this step is not necessary for the 2017 analysis**

+**Not finalized yet, TODO:**

+* provide a vanilla CMSSW release, without CMG tools, for the production of these datasets. the tools and and the instructions will be moved to the sync repository on gitlab
+* study the event content in details, and make sure that the necessary products are indeed kept, and that the old ones are dropped.

 In the new computing model, we do not run the preprocessor anymore in heppy.
 Instead, we perform some of the tasks that were done by the preprocessor with cmsRun directly, and produce MINIAOD_CL events.
 These events are later on read with heppy.
 They are common to all analysis channels.